yrobink/CDSupdate/README.md

 # CDSupdate

-CDSupdate is a tools to automatically download and update data from the Climate Data Store.
-Currently, only ERA5 is supported.
+CDSupdate is a Python package that automates the process of retrieving, processing, and managing climate data from the Climate
+Data Store (CDS) API.
+The tool generates daily climate data summaries, performs calculations to create custom variables such as relative humidity and heat index which serve as risk assessments, and organizes the data into a user-friendly format.

 ## Installation